2021 Portuguese Social Democratic Party leadership election

 The 2021 Portuguese Social Democratic Party leadership election was held on 27 November.
 If no candidate achieved more than 50% of the votes in the first round, a second round would be held between the two most voted candidates in the first round on 1 December, however, as only two candidates will be on the ballot, a second round will not be necessary.
 The original date for the first round was 4 December, but the party decided to advance the date by a week.
+Nearly 47,000 party members, out of more than 85,000 active members, were registered to vote.

 One issue identified during the campaign was the rise of the far-right Chega!.
 Though neither candidate said they would invite the party into government, Rio signalled he would be open to negotiating with them on a case-by-case basis, while Rangel ruled this out, saying he would only negotiate with CDS – People's Party and Liberal Initiative.

 Rui Rio defeated Paulo Rangel by a 52.4% to 47.6% margin and was reelected for a 3rd term as party leader.
 He led the party into the 2022 snap general elections, which he lost, losing 2 seats in the Assembly of the Republic and that resulted in an absolute majority to the Socialist Party.